Annual US inflation falls to 3-year low, clearing the way for the Fed to begin cutting rates

 Consumers, particularly lower-income ones, are also becoming more price-sensitive, forgoing high-priced items or shifting to cheaper alternatives.
 This has forced many companies to rein in price hikes or even offer lower prices.

-Still, the rise in the unemployment rate has reflected mainly an influx of job-seekers, especially new immigrants, who haven’t immediately found work and so have been classified as unemployed.
-That is a much more positive reason for a higher unemployment rate than if it came from a jump in layoffs.
-Measures of job cuts remain low.

-On Thursday, the government will release its latest data on retail sales, which are expected to show that consumers increased their spending modestly in July.
-As long as shoppers are willing to spend, businesses are likely to hold onto their workers and may even add staff.

-AP Business Writer Anne D’Innocenzio in New York contributed to this report.
+AP Writers Anne D’Innocenzio in New York and Fatima Hussein in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.